AnthonyWaithaka/Bucket-List-Ultima/README.md

 # Bucket-List-Ultima
 An application to plan, record and share achievements/experiences

+Current UI 16/7/2017:
+1. Landing page with introductory text and image carousel 1.1 Forms to add an account and log in to an existing account
+2. Home page
+3. Bucket list page (responsive) with sections to view and modify bucket lists and activities
+4. Following page

 Features of the release version:
 1. Users can create a personal account and log in from the internet
 2. Users can access an offline version of their account